 MAS apply the standards of the International Standards for the Professional Practise of Internal Auditor and the recommendations of King IV.
 In accordance with the International Standards for the Professional Practise of Internal Audit standards, it has been determined that MAS will be subjected to an independent external quality assessment review at least once in five years.

-In the course of doing business we engage with a wide variety of people and organisations on a range of topics.
-To help us identify relevant issues we use the following forms of engagement: we conduct desktop research to identify topics of interest in the broader public discourse; we track media coverage to understand leading public viewpoints; we assess the materiality of these issues to the Group through workshops and engagement with subject matter experts and interested parties; and we review alignment to broader Walmart objectives and priorities.
+In order to identify relevant issues we use the following forms of engagement: we conduct desktop research to identify topics of interest in the broader public discourse; we track media coverage to understand leading public viewpoints; we assess the materiality of these issues to the Group through workshops and engagement with subject matter experts and interested parties; and we review alignment to broader Group objectives and priorities.